stalyatech/upython-docs/stalya/tutorial/usb_mouse.rst

 6. You are now in safe mode.

-In safe mode, the ``boot.py`` and ``main.py`` files are not executed, and so the stalya boots up with default settings.
+In safe mode, the ``boot.py`` and ``main.py`` files are not executed, and so the simpleRTK boots up with default settings.
 This means you now have access to the filesystem (the USB drive should appear), and you can edit ``main.py``.
 (Leave ``boot.py`` as-is, because we still want to go back to HID-mode after we finish editing ``main.py``.)